 NYU Motorsports FSAE is the motorsports design team that participates in the Formula SAE electric competition.
-As part of the suspension subteam, I worked with a team of 3 students to design and manufacture suspension components for the car.
-I was involved with the calculation of design parameters, research, welding, and lathing.
+During my semester on the team, I conducted design verifications and manufactured components using waterjet.

 Intersecting tabs with the tubes